torchbox/docker-fpm/README.md

-CentOS build image for Docker
+Debian build image for Docker
 -----------------------------

-This is a CentOS image with several packages pre-installed that we use for RPM builds.
+This is a Debian image with several packages pre-installed that we use for package builds.